 - 1/8 teaspoon ground ginger

 - Preheat oven to 350F.
-Have two ramekins ready.
+Have two 6-ounce ramekins ready.

-- In a medium saucepan, whisk together the pumpkin, sugar, cinnamon, nutmeg, ginger, milk, and cornstarch.
-Bring to a boil; boil until the mixture thickens, stirring constantly.
+- In a medium saucepan, whisk together the pumpkin, cream, milk, sugar, cornstarch, cinnamon, nutmeg, ginger, and salt.

 - Bring to a boil.
 Boil until the mixture thickens, stirring often, about 1-2 minutes.

 - Remove from the heat and whisk in the vanilla.